 Shape

 A) Identify the general shape of the abnormality.
 Common shapes include circular, ovoid, linear or scalloped.
+(Not all lesions have an identifiable shape so don’t try to force it too hard if nothing obvious pops into your head)

 I – Internal structure